 Quinn sucks in a breath, anxiously waiting through the agonizing seconds of silence, unable to shake the lingering fear that someone will object and ruin her happiness.
-Rachel smiles reassuringly, giving her hand a quick squeeze, and the room remains quiet.
+Rachel smiles reassuringly, giving her hand a quick squeeze while the room remains quiet.
 Quinn's momentary tension falls away.

 Quinn's eyes lock onto Rachel as she accepts the cup from the rabbi and lifts it to her lips, loving the symbolism of the gesture.
 Rachel takes the cup from her with a trembling hand and drinks from it, sealing their promise to share all the good and bad that may come.

-She takes both of Rachel's hands in hers, and smiles down at her bewildered bride.
-"Rachel, I know you're standing here right now, mentally working on a strongly worded rant because I didn't tell you I was going to do this," and there are some quiet chuckles throughout the room.
-Rachel bites back a smile, shaking her head in amused agreement, so Quinn grins as she continues, "but for once, I'm going to steal your spotlight.
-I promise you can have it back everyday after this for the rest of our lives," and there's more laughter now, Rachel's included, and happy tears sparkle in her eyes.
+She takes both of Rachel's hands in hers and smiles down at her bewildered bride.
+"Rachel, I know you're standing here right now, mentally working on a strongly worded rant because I didn't tell you that I was going to do this."
+There are some quiet chuckles throughout the room, and Rachel bites back a smile, shaking her head in amused agreement.
+Quinn grins as she continues.
+"But for once, I'm going to steal your spotlight.
+I promise you can have it back everyday after this for the rest of our lives."
+And there's more laughter now, Rachel's included as happy tears sparkle in her eyes.

-"Then I met you, and even though it took a long time for us to become friends," she grins mildly at the understatement, "and even longer to be standing here, pledging our lives and our hearts to one another...you changed me, Rachel.
+"Then I met you, and even though it took a long time for us to become friends," she says, grinning mildly at the understatement, "and even longer to be standing here, pledging our lives and our hearts to one another...you changed me, Rachel.
 You helped me find those forgotten pieces of myself and glue them back together.
-You showed me how to close my eyes, and open my arms, and welcome life with all of its imperfections.
+You showed me how to close my eyes and open my arms and welcome life with all of its imperfections.
 I learned patience because you were patient with me.
 I learned compassion because you were compassionate.
-I learned forgiveness because you forgave me," her voice catches with emotion, and she has to pause to compose herself, smiling through her tears.
-Rachel is crying openly, as well, and Quinn squeezes her hands in affection.
+I learned forgiveness because you forgave me."
+Her voice catches with emotion, and she has to pause to compose herself, smiling through her tears.
+Rachel is crying openly as well, and Quinn squeezes her hands in affection.
 "I learned to hope because you have faith in me.
 I have strength because you hold me up, and I know love because you love me.
 And I'm standing here today, promising you that I will spend the rest of my life loving you."

 Rachel sniffles, shaking her head in stunned wonderment, and her expression is worth a thousand of Quinn's words.
 "You know I'll have to serenade you at the reception now," Rachel jokes through her tears.
 She frees her right hand from Quinn's grasp, only to reach up and gently, reverently wipe Quinn's tears away before cupping her cheek.
 "You're the music in my heart, Quinn," she says simply, and it's everything.

-It's the easiest promise she will ever make.
+It's the easiest promise that she will ever make.
 "I will."